Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods

 $\+B$ is a symmetric matrix with element $\beta_{ij}$ representing the rate at which two individuals, one from the susceptible compartment of the $i$th age group and the other from the infective compartment of the $j$th age group come into effective contact.

-It is possible to consider more general forms of $\+B$, for a discussion see \cite{andrade2020evaluation, anderson1992infectious}.
-The mean time spent in the exposed compartment $1/\rho$ and the mean recovery time $1/\gamma$ are assumed to be independent of age group and set to be $1.5$ days, following \citep{andrade2020evaluation}.
+The mean time spent in the exposed compartment $1/\rho$ and the mean recovery time $1/\gamma$ are taken to be independent of age group and set to be $1.5$ days, following \cite{andrade2020evaluation}.
 We assume that the model evolves daily with $h=1/7$ and that observations consist of cumulative weekly transitions from the $E$ to $I$ compartments for each age group, that is we have observation times at times $\tau_r = 7r$ for $r = 1, \dots,R$ corresponding to the end of each week.
-In the setting of case (II) we denote observations $\bar{\+Y}_{k,r} = \sum_{s=\tau_{r-1}+1}^{\tau_{r}} {\+Y}_{k,t}$ where each element of each $ {\+Y}_{k,t}$ is equal to zero except the $(2,3)$th element corresponding to transitions from compartment $E$ to $I$ which, conditional on $C_{k,t}$, is distributed ${Y}^{(2,3)}_{k,t} \sim \text{Bin}(C_{k,t}, Q_{k,t}^{(2,3)}),$ where $\+Q_{k,t} \in [0,1]^{4\times 4}$ has elements equal to zero except for the $(2,3)$th entry which is equal to an case under reporting parameter $q$ which we assume is constant in age group and time and is to be estimated.
+In the setting of case (II) we denote observations $\bar{\+Y}_{k,r} = \sum_{s=\tau_{r-1}+1}^{\tau_{r}} {\+Y}_{k,t}$ where each element of each $ {\+Y}_{k,t}$ is equal to zero except the $(2,3)$th element corresponding to transitions from compartment $E$ to $I$ which, conditional on $C_{k,t}$, is distributed ${Y}^{(2,3)}_{k,t} \sim \text{Bin}(C_{k,t}, Q_{k,t}^{(2,3)}),$ where $\+Q_{k,t} \in [0,1]^{4\times 4}$ has elements equal to zero except for the $(2,3)$th entry which is equal to an age group dependant under reporting parameter $q_k \in (0,1)$ which is to be estimated.
 We give details of how this model is written as an instance of the Latent Compartmental Model and the algorithm used to calculate the PAL in the supplementary material.